 TRAPPIST-1 is a system of at seven close-in planets tightly packed in orbital resonances, much like the moons of Jupiter.
 In fact, they have more in common in terms of scale with the Galilean satellites than the Solar System planets:

 I think that the TRAPPIST-1 system is exhibiting yet another effect that we haven’t seen before: planet-planet tides.
 The planets in this system are very tightly packed, and quite massive (much more than the Solar System moons are).
-It’s likely that eccentricity tides have made their orbits circular (they have very low eccentricity) and that they are synchronously rotating with the star (or stuck in a spin-orbit resonance of some kind, like Mercury is).
+It’s likely that eccentricity tides have made their orbits circular (they have very low eccentricity) and that they are synchronously rotating (always keeping the same face towards the star, or else stuck in a spin-orbit resonance of some kind, like Mercury is).

 But if that’s true, then when neighboring planets lap each other, the strain caused by their mutual tides are actually of similar magnitude to the strain caused by the eccentricity tides with the star.
 In fact, if our estimates of the planet masses and eccentricities are right (they’re pretty uncertain, so this is not necessarily a safe assumption) then planet f causes significant tides on planet g that are actually more important than the very small variations in that planet’s tides raised by the star.